aDudko/safe-java-streams/README.md

 ---

-`safe-java-streams` is a lightweight Java library that adds functional utilities for exception handling and `Either`-style value processing, enabling cleaner, safer and more predictable code.
+`safe-java-streams` is a lightweight Java library that adds functional utilities for exception handling and `Either`/`Try`/`Result` style value processing, enabling cleaner, safer, and more predictable code.

 It helps:

-- Eliminate duplicate `try/catch` blocks in `Stream API`
+- Eliminate boilerplate `try/catch` in `Stream API`
-- Explicitly handle errors without exceptions via `Either`
+- Handle errors without exceptions using `Either` / `Result`
-- Use `Optional` and `Either` instead of `null` and `throw`
+- Represent computations that may fail using `Try`
-- Make Java a bit more functional
+- Bridge Java's checked exceptions into functional pipelines

 ---